 To save money, start looking for homecoming outfits as soon as possible.
 You may be able to find a bargain by searching online and in stores.

-Try searching for the dress on online market places.
-Some people have brand new merchandise hanging in their closet.
+Try searching for the dress on online marketplaces.
+Some people have brand new merchandise hanging in their closets.
 A beautiful bargain may be a click away.

 9. Have the Phone Numbers of Your Kid’s Friends Parents